/ /

 The Sims Online

-This online version of the game which lets you build the house of your dreams and then turn it into a torture pit for those trapped within it is back at FreeSO.
-They’ve brought the game back to life and added new quality of life and content features.
+An online version of the game which lets you build the house of your dreams and then turn it into a torture pit for those trapped within it seemed like a no-brainer.
+Unfortunately, it never took off.
+For many years, the game was kept alive over at FreeSO, but that all came to an end when the server closed in December 2024.

 Star Wars: Clone Wars Adventures

 Following on from Free Realms, SOE released a similar kid-friendly MMO based on The Clone Wars animated series.
 The game outlived SOE’s other Star Wars MMO, Galaxies, by a few years, before it was killed off in 2014.
-Fans are working on an emulator for the game, and the team at CWAEmu have a playable server available for testing.
+Fans are working on an emulator for the game, and the team at CWAEmu have a playable server in closed alpha testing.
+Meanwhile, Oxide is an in-development, open-source emulator.

 Star Wars Galaxies

 Thanks to its unique gameplay and IP this game has by far the most rogue servers of any dead MMO.
-Follow this link for our complete list.
+Follow this link for a complete list of Star Wars Galaxies servers.

 Tabula Rasa